-Because colloquialisms detract from the serious effect or feeling you’re trying to impress upon your reader.
-Informal language can make you seem imprecise in your writing and elicit a poor first impression.
+Because colloquialisms detract from the serious effect or feeling you're trying to impress upon your reader.
+Informal language can make you seem imprecise in your work and elicit a poor first impression.

 Also, colloquialisms can be misunderstood if the reader isn't from a similar geographic area as you.
 Because great writing should clearly convey your message, avoid using them and potentially confusing readers.

 In short, avoid colloquialisms in:

 - When the subject matter is serious or involves life and death

 What is the Difference Between Slang and Colloquialism?

 Colloquialism and slang are fairly similar.
 Both are informal ways to converse; however, slang, unlike a colloquialism, tends to belong to a specific age group.

 For instance, it's common for teenagers to have their share of slang words that don't make sense to the adults around them.

 A teenager might say that a party was “lit,” which means very cool, but an adult likely would not.
 Colloquialisms, however, all age groups understand, but they fit specific geographic areas.

 Determining the difference between slang and colloquialisms requires some study.